-12% annual return, Oasis had never lost money; it would take a significant economic global
+12% annual return, Oasis had never lost money; it would take a significant economic global event for Oasis to lose money, and pool funds would only be used to trade forex.

 58. D.J.C. invested a total of \$750,000 in the Oasis Pools in October 2018, based on Montie's, Haas's, and DaCorta's representations.